Home > Investors > Annual Meeting > Information Circular > Board

 • Majority Voting Policy: Any nominee proposed for election as a director who receives a greater number of votes withheld than votes in favor of his or her election, in an uncontested election, must promptly tender his or her resignation to the Chairman, or in the case of the Chairman, to the Lead Director.
 The resignation will be accepted absent exceptional circumstances.

-• Governance-Focused Shareholder Engagement: The Lead Director and the Chair of the Compensation Committee periodically meet with significant shareholders and proxy advisers to provide an update on a variety of governance-related topics and to solicit feedback.
-These governance engagements are in addition to the regular discussions that our executive leadership and Investor Relations teams have with Barrick’s institutional and retail shareholders, which often include discussion on governance, sustainability, and similar matters as well.
-In early 2024, significant shareholders representing approximately 59% of the issued and outstanding Barrick Shares (as of March 20, 2024) were invited to discuss our performance, sustainability strategy, environmental goals, human capital strategy, changes to our executive compensation framework (specifically performance measures) that consider prior shareholder feedback and strengthens overall alignment with our differentiated strategy, as well as key governance priorities, including Board composition, diversity, and renewal.
+• Governance-Focused Shareholder Engagement: The Lead Director and the Chair of the Compensation Committee periodically meet with significant shareholders and proxy advisors to provide an update on a variety of governance-related topics and to solicit feedback.
+These governance engagements are in addition to the regular discussions that our executive leadership and Investor Relations teams have with Barrick’s institutional and retail shareholders, which often include discussion on governance, sustainability, and related matters.
+Throughout 2024, significant shareholders representing approximately 34% of the issued and outstanding Barrick Shares (as of December 31, 2024) were invited to discuss our performance, sustainability strategy, environmental goals, human capital strategy, and key governance priorities, including Board composition, diversity, and renewal, as well as changes to our executive compensation framework (specifically performance measures) that consider prior shareholder feedback and strengthen overall alignment with our differentiated strategy.

-• Sustainability-Focused Shareholder Engagement: Throughout 2023, the Group Sustainability Executive met with significant shareholders and leading ESG ratings firms to discuss Barrick’s sustainability vision, policies, approach, and site-level performance, including Board and management oversight of sustainability matters.
+• Sustainability-Focused Shareholder Engagement: Throughout 2024, the Group Sustainability Executive met with significant shareholders, investor-stewardship initiatives, and ESG ratings firms to discuss Barrick’s sustainability vision, policies, approach, and site-level performance, including Board and management oversight of sustainability matters, with tailored agendas to facilitate deeper engagement on those organizations’ respective priorities.

-• Sustainability Day: On July 25, 2023, Barrick hosted a virtual presentation to significant investors, leading ESG ratings firms and key analysts on the Company’s sustainability strategy and performance, as well as our targets for the future, including our aim for net zero GHG emissions by 2050.
-The President and Chief Executive Officer, Group Sustainability Executive and senior members of the Sustainability management team provided an overview of the economic benefits created at our operations for all stakeholders, the protection of health and safety at our mines and host communities, our approach to human rights, and our strategies to minimize the environmental impact of our operations.
+• Annual Sustainability Update: On August 2, 2024, Barrick hosted a virtual presentation to investors, leading ESG ratings firms and key analysts on the Company’s sustainability strategy and performance, as well as our targets for the future, including a question and answer session for all participants.
+A recording of this event can be found on our website at www.barrick.com.
+The President and Chief Executive Officer, Group Sustainability Executive, and senior members of the sustainability management team provided an overview of the economic benefits created at our operations for all stakeholders, the protection of health and safety at our mines and host communities, our approach to human rights due diligence, and our strategies to minimize the environmental impact of our operations.

-• Quarterly Results Presentations: During 2023, the President and Chief Executive Officer hosted four presentations to discuss Barrick’s quarterly financial, operational, and exploration results, as well as updates on our strategy and organizational structure.
-The first presentation was held via a live video stream which allowed participants to ask questions and participate in “real time”.
-The second and third presentations were held in-person in Toronto, Canada.
-The fourth presentation was held in-person in London, England.
+• Quarterly Results Presentations: During 2024, the President and Chief Executive Officer hosted four presentations to discuss Barrick’s quarterly financial, operational, and exploration results, as well as updates on our strategy and organizational structure.
+The first three presentations were held in-person in Toronto, Canada and via a live video stream which allowed participants to ask questions and participate in “real time”.
+The fourth presentation was held in-person in London, England and also via live video stream.

 Our approach to corporate governance evolves with state-of-the-art practices.

-• Robust Clawback and Recovery Policies: Our Clawback Policy subjects incentive compensation paid or granted to the NEOs; other Partners; and other select senior employees to clawback in cases of a material financial misstatement or a determination by the Board that wrongful conduct has occurred, in each case, that resulted in a participant receiving a higher amount of incentive compensation than would have been received absent the material misstatement or wrongful conduct, as applicable.
-In addition, in November 2023, we adopted an Executive Officer Recovery Policy that complies with Section 10D of the Exchange Act, Rule 10D-1 of the Exchange Act and the applicable NYSE listing standards which, among other things, requires Barrick to promptly recover any specified incentive compensation received by any current or former executive officer in the event of an accounting restatement required due to material noncompliance by the Company with any financial reporting requirements under securities laws applicable to the Company in connection with its listing on the NYSE.
-See “2023 Compensation of Named Executive Officers – Managing Compensation Risks – Clawback Policy and Executive Officer Recovery Policy”.
+• Robust Clawback and Recovery Policies: Our Clawback Policy subjects incentive compensation paid or granted to the NEOs, other Partners, and other select senior employees to clawback in cases of a material financial misstatement or a determination by the Board that wrongful conduct has occurred, in each case, that resulted in a participant receiving a higher amount of incentive compensation than would have been received absent the material misstatement or wrongful conduct, as applicable.
+In addition, our Executive Officer Recovery Policy, which was adopted in November 2023, complies with Section 10D of the Exchange Act, Rule 10D-1 of the Exchange Act and the applicable NYSE listing standards and requires, among other things, Barrick to promptly recover any specified incentive compensation received by any current or former executive officer in the event of an accounting restatement required due to material noncompliance by the Company with any financial reporting requirements under securities laws applicable to the Company in connection with its listing on the NYSE.
+See “2024 Compensation of Named Executive Officers – Managing Compensation Risks – Clawback Policy and Executive Officer Recovery Policy”.

 • Share Ownership Policies for Non-Executive Directors and Executives: Barrick maintains minimum share ownership requirements for its directors, executives, and other officers.
 Our Chairman and non-executive directors are required to hold at least three times the value of their annual retainer in Barrick Shares and/or Deferred Share Units (DSUs) within five years of joining the Board.
-Our President and Chief Executive Officer is required to hold 10 times his salary in Barrick Shares, Restricted Share Units (RSUs), and PGSUs within the later of five years from the date of his appointment and February 2025.
-Our NEOs are required to hold five times their salary in Barrick Shares, RSUs, and PGSUs within the later of five years from the date they become a Partner and February 2025.
+Our President and Chief Executive Officer is required to hold 10 times his salary in Barrick Shares, Restricted Share Units (RSUs), and Performance Granted Share Units (PGSUs) within five years from the date of his appointment.
+Our NEOs are required to hold five times their salary in Barrick Shares, RSUs, and PGSUs within five years from the date they become a Partner.
 To further underscore our commitment to maintaining market-leading share ownership requirements, Partners are required to retain at least 50% of their share ownership requirement in actual Barrick Shares.
-As at December 31, 2023, non-executive directors held Barrick Shares and DSUs with a value of over $18 million.
-As at December 31, 2023, our Chairman held Barrick Shares with a value of over $49 million, our President and Chief Executive Officer held Barrick Shares, and PGSUs with a value of over $121 million and the remaining NEOs held Barrick Shares, PGSUs, and RSUs, as applicable, with a value of over $35 million.
-See “Report on Director Compensation and Equity Ownership – Director Share Ownership Requirements” and “2023 Compensation of Named Executive Officers – Managing Compensation Risks – NEO Share Ownership Requirements”.
+As at December 31, 2024, non-executive directors held Barrick Shares and DSUs with a value of nearly $13 million.
+As at December 31, 2024, our Chairman held Barrick Shares with a value of over $42 million, our President and Chief Executive Officer held Barrick Shares, and PGSUs with a value of over $109 million and the remaining NEOs held Barrick Shares, PGSUs, and RSUs, as applicable, with a value of over $33 million.
+See “Report on Director Compensation and Equity Ownership – Director Share Ownership Requirements” and “2024 Compensation of Named Executive Officers – Managing Compensation Risks – NEO Share Ownership Requirements”.

 • Anti-Hedging Policy: Barrick has a formal Anti-Hedging Policy prohibiting all officers and directors from hedging the economic exposure of their ownership of Barrick Shares and equity-based LTI compensation.